TheSimonella/budget_tracker/README.md

 available.
 When running checks from another script or test suite, call `test_setup.run_checks(interactive=False)` to skip the final input prompt.

+Continuous integration is configured with **GitHub Actions**.
+Every push or pull request triggers the workflow in `.github/workflows/python-tests.yml` which installs dependencies and runs `pytest` automatically.

 ## License

 This project is provided as-is under the MIT license.